fodedoumbouya/kafka_dart/README.md

 dart pub get
 ```

-### Prerequisites for Real Kafka
+### Prerequisites

-To use real Kafka connectivity, install librdkafka on your system:
+You need to install librdkafka on your system:

 **Ubuntu/Debian:**
 ```bash